What budget should you plan for a trip to Guadeloupe?

 If you don’t want to break the bank and you’re renting for a week, for example, I’d recommend having breakfast at home, lunch in a snack bar (or a snack if you’re out walking) and cooking at home in the evening.

-But as I did in my article on the budget in French Polynesia, I’m going to try to give you some approximate ranges depending on your budget: small, medium or rather large.
-Don’t get upset if you think it’s too high or too low.
+As I did in my article about budgeting for French Polynesia, I’ll give you a few approximate ranges for a low, mid-range, or larger budget.
+Please do not take these figures as absolute if they seem too high or too low.
 These are only approximate ranges, as it’s impossible for me to predict a budget for everyone.

 - Flights (per person from France) €500.00